 I had to decide that despite my circumstances, (we’ve talked before about happiness coming in our circumstances).
 Despite my circumstances, I had to trust God.
 As I began trusting Him, the joy started coming back.

 So, what do we do when we lose our joy?
-What do we do when we fall in this trap of depression?
+What do we do when we fall into this trap of depression?
 And, more importantly, what do we do when we start recognizing that we believe some of the lies of the enemy?

 Because we’re going to talk about what we do when he steals our joy, and what do we do when we lose our peace, and what we do when he starts tampering with our identity.
 It all falls back to the lies that we start believing.